uofa-cmput404/404f23project-404-coding-monkeys/README.md

 > - [x] As an author, posts I create can link to images.
 > - [x] As an author, posts I create can be images.
 > - [x] As a server admin, images can be hosted on my server.
-> - [x] As an author, posts I create can be private to another author
+> - [ ] As an author, posts I create can be private to another author `posts can only be private to followers`
 > - [x] As an author, posts I create can be private to my friends
 > - [x] As an author, I can share other author’s public posts
 > - [x] As an author, I can re-share other author’s friend posts to my friends